Best EV electricity tariffs – the top energy tariffs for your electric car

 It’s a welcome return for long-term electric car supporters Ecotricity, which was the first energy company to launch a special tariff but dropped out a few years ago.

 The new package has one highly competitive rate, making it cheaper than the ‘benchmark’ Octopus Go prices for off-peak.
-But this saving is wiped out by the second highest peak rate of any of the tariffs in this list and a standing charge which has shot up since last year.
+But this saving is wiped out by the highest peak rate of any of the tariffs in this list and a standing charge which is on the high side.

 Like the others here you get five hours of cheap charging, but you’ll need to reset all your timers when the clocks change though, as the low-cost electricity is from 12am-5am in winter and 1am-6am when the clocks change for summer.